mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon restores a _GHC directory_ and a _Cabal directory_ by extracting archives downloaded from _public storage._

+All downloaded archives are cached in the Halcyon _cache directory._

 GHC and Cabal are now ready to use:

 ```